 Crown assessing whether to lay charges in Baby Mac's death

-Shelley Sheppard and Chris Saini lost their 15-month-old son, Mac, in an incident at an East Vancouver daycare on Jan.
+Shelley Sheppard and Chris Saini lost their one-year-old son, Mac, in an incident at an East Vancouver daycare on Jan.
 18, 2017.

 Published Friday, January 12, 2018 3:50PM PST

 Last Updated Friday, January 12, 2018 3:53PM PST

 Prosecutors are determining whether to lay charges in connection with the death of Macallan Saini, the toddler who perished at an unlicensed daycare in Vancouver nearly a year ago.